nicojourdain/nicojourdain.github.io/coding_dir/coding_python_tgcc.md

 . ~/.bashrc
 ```

-Then create a python environment (here "py313") with all the potentially useful modules, e.g.:
+Then create a python environment (here "py313") with all the potentially useful modules, e.g. (you may need to work in interactive job to do that):
 ```bash
 conda create --name py313  python=3.13
 conda activate py313